dagrate/public_data_crisprCas9/README.md

   data = pickle.load(f)
 print(data)
 ```
-Using the above code, the variable data contains the encoded data and the binary targets (0 for non-validated off-targets and 1 for validated off-targets).
-For more information on how to process the data, we invite the reader to check the [demo notebook](https://github.com/dagrate/public_data_crisprCas9/blob/main/a_demo_of_a_simple_classification_model.ipynb).
+Using the above code, the variable data contains the encoded matrices and the binary targets (0 for non-validated off-targets and 1 for validated off-targets).
+For more information on how to process the Bunch data sets, we invite the reader to check the [demo notebook file](https://github.com/dagrate/public_data_crisprCas9/blob/main/a_demo_of_a_simple_classification_model.ipynb).

 ### Tutorial for Machine Learning and Deep Learning Experiences

-A [demo notebook file](https://github.com/dagrate/public_data_crisprCas9/blob/main/a_demo_of_a_simple_classification_model.ipynb) is available to illustrate how to use the encoded Bunch data sets in a machine learning experience.
+A [demo notebook file](https://github.com/dagrate/public_data_crisprCas9/blob/main/a_demo_of_a_simple_classification_model.ipynb) is available to illustrate how to use the encoded Bunch data sets and how to train a simple machine learning model.

 ------